mallorca turistas

 Bellver Castle

-Bellver Castle, erected between 1300 and 1311 by order of James II, is much more than a medieval fortress: it is a historical and architectural treasure.
-Its strategic position atop a hill offers incomparable panoramic views of the Bay of Palma and the imposing Tramuntana mountain range.
-This circular castle, unique in Spain, is a jewel of Catalan Gothic architecture that will transport you back in time.
+Bellver Castle was erected between 1300 and 1311 by order of King James II of Mallorca.
+Much more than a medieval fortress, it is a historical and architectural treasure.
+Its strategic position on the top of a hill offers incomparable panoramic views of Palma Bay and the magnificent Serra de Tramuntana.
+This circular castle, which is unique in Spain, is a jewel of Catalan Gothic architecture that will take you back in time.

-In addition to its fascinating architecture, Bellver Castle houses a museum with Roman, Moorish and Spanish artefacts, as well as a series of rooms that tell the story of the island over the centuries.
-From the parade ground, with its Romanesque arches, to the castle chapel, every corner breathes history and mystery.
+In addition to its fascinating architecture and the perfect state of preservation of its chambers, Bellver Castle houses a history museum with Roman, Moroccan and Spanish medieval artefacts that tell the story of the island over the centuries.
+From its parade ground with Romanesque arches to the castle’s chapel, every corner breathes history and mystery.

-The castle was originally conceived as a royal residence and housed the three kings of Mallorca in brief periods: James II, Sancho I and James III.
+The castle was originally conceived as a royal residence, and was the place of residence of the three Kings of Mallorca for brief periods: James II, Sancho I and James III.
 At the end of the 14th century, John I of Aragon and his court occupied the castle temporarily, seeking refuge from the plague that was raging in Barcelona.

 Castillo Bellver